-Jim currently teaches Accounting for Decision Making, the core financial accounting class, in the MBA full-time program.
-He was a recipient of the student nominated Faculty Impact Award in Fall 2013 and Fall 2016.
+Jim currently teaches Accounting for Decision Making, the core financial accounting class, in the full-time MBA program.
+He was a recipient of the student nominated Faculty Impact Award in Fall 2013 and Fall 2016 and the Chair's Core Course Teaching Award in Fall 2017.

 Jim received his doctorate in Business Administration from Harvard Business School; his JD from Harvard Law School; and his BS from Worcester Polytechnic Institute.
 Prior to graduate school, Jim was an actuary at Hewitt Associates, an employee benefits consulting firm, where he worked on the design and administration of employee benefit plans and executive compensation agreements.